zpconn/zachconn/resume.markdown

 	- Lead developer of the flight tracking team.
 Primary maintainer of the company's core flight tracking decision engine, which is powered by proprietary fuzzy logic strategies.
 Report directly to the CTO.

-	- Spearded the design and implementation of a major rearchitecture of the core flight tracking infrastructure from a serial processor into a highly performant distributed system, increasing the company's data processing capacity by a factor of 10x.
+	- Spearheaded the design and implementation of a major rearchitecture of the core flight tracking infrastructure from a serial processor into a highly performant distributed system, increasing the company's data processing capacity by a factor of 10x.

 	- Act in rotating role as release engineer: oversee and perform the daily production code push; review all code going into production; analyze new SQL queries; work with individual developers to avert problems; produce company-wide weekly development report.